Constipation and its Management

 By Trevor Shewfelt, Pharmacist at the Dauphin Clinic Pharmacy

-Although it isnt something we talk about in polite company, we all want going to the bathroom to be effortless.
-Constipation, though, can make it awkward and uncomfortable.
+Although being regular isnt something we talk about in polite company, we all want going to the bathroom to be effortless.
+Constipation, though, can make the bathroom an awkward and uncomfortable place.
 Lets talk about what can be done to make bowel movements more effortless.

 The gastrointestinal tract is basically a long tube which connects the mouth to the anus.
 When food is eaten, it passes from the mouth into the stomach where digestion begins with stomach acid and some enzymes.
 Then it is off to the small intestines where food is broken down, and the proteins, vitamins, minerals, fat, carbohydrates, water, and anything else the body needs from food are absorbed.
 The leftover waste continues to be pushed by muscular contractions, called peristalsis, through the large intestines and towards the rectum.
 When sufficient waste accumulates, the individual feels the need to have a bowel movement.
 A bowel movement occurs when the muscles in the anus are voluntarily relaxed.

 The time it takes for food to pass from the mouth to the anus is highly variable.
 Normal bowel movement frequencies vary from three bowel movements per day to three bowel movements per week.
 So the best way to define constipation is a change from the individual's normal bowel frequency or stool consistency.
 It is experienced occasionally by almost everyone in the Western world.
 Constipation can be caused by a number of factors including several different diseases, and medications.
 If you suspect your constipation is caused by a disease, or medication, contact your doctor.
 This article will deal with simple constipation.